AntonioFasano/LookOut/source/readme.md

     Set ol = Nothing

-`Set OL = new LookOut` initializes the program (that is the class `LookOut`).
-We then issue the commands to accomplish specific tasks and eventually we do some memory cleanup with  `Set OL = Nothing`.
+`Set ol = new LookOut` initializes the program (that is the class `LookOut`).
+We then issue the commands to accomplish specific tasks and eventually we do some memory clean-up with  `Set ol = Nothing`.

 Normally you need the initialisation only once per session, that is when you open Outlook and start using LookOut.
 Some special events, such when you click on the reset button in VBA IDE, delete the object `ol`.
 Therefore, should  you get an `object required` error, simply issue `Set ol = new LookOut` again.